jamiewhths/talks/activityinfo/api/pushing-data/PITCHME.md

 @title[Who is this talk for? - 3/3]
 ## Not for you?

-You can still use our new Importer!

-Beta available here:
+You can still use our new **Importer**!
+Beta available here: v4alpha-dot-activityinfoeu.appspot.com

-\\\ INSERT BETA LINK ///
+(Login with your normal details)

 ---